 By artificially increasing levels of dopamine and norepinephrine, bupropion theoretically normalizes their levels in the brain and normalizes depression symptoms.
 However, it has not been conclusively proven that patients with depression have naturally low levels of these neurotransmitters.

 Bupropion is prescribed at a wide range of doses, and in a wide variety of different formats.
-The drug has an immediate release (IR) form, and an extended release (XR) form.
+The drug has an immediate release (IR) form, a sustained release (SR) form and an extended release (XR) form.

 According to StatPearls, which is one of the largest free medical databases in the U.S., the effective daily dose range for bupropion is between 75 milligrams (mg) and 522 mg.
 The IR pills range between 75 and 100 mg, while the XR pills range between 100 and 450 mg.